t-kikuc/devto/devto/ecs-native-blue-green/index.md

 ### Test Listener / Listener Rule (Dark Canary)

 Using test listeners/listener rules, developers/testers can access the Green environment before production traffic shifts.
-Called "Dark Canary" as end users don't access it.
+This is called "Dark Canary" as end users don't access it.

 #### Benefits

-Compared to simple Blue/Green, reduces risks of:
+Compared to simple Blue/Green, this reduces the risks of:
-- "Complete disaster when 100% traffic shifted to Green, even temporarily"
+- Complete disaster when 100% traffic is shifted to Green, even temporarily
-- "Works in staging but fails in production..."
+- "Works in staging but fails in production" scenarios

 #### Usage